borissedov/GGJ2026/README.md

 ## The God's Mood

-The god's mood changes based on your performance:
+The god's mood changes based on your performance and affects your team rating:

 ```
-💀 BURNED  ←  😠 ANGRY  ←  😐 NEUTRAL  →  😊 HAPPY
+😠 ANGRY  ←  😐 NEUTRAL  →  😊 HAPPY
 ```

 ### Mood Rules
 - Start at **NEUTRAL**
 - Every **2 successes** → Mood improves
 - Every **1 failure** → Mood worsens
-- **Mood drops below ANGRY** → God burns out → **GAME OVER**
+- The game always continues for all 10 orders
+- Your final mood determines your team stars (1-3)

-The god's mood is shown on the TV display with animated video loops.
+The god's mood is shown on the TV display with animated video loops and mood transitions.

 ## Game Rules